datatogether/research/web_archiving/readme.md

 #### _The meanings of the spreadsheet columns_

+Capabilities are evaluated as "out of the box" functionality.
+In cases where a system provides an API or is a framework or toolkit, it can be possible to achieve capabilities by writing your own code in conjunction with using the API or framework provided by the system.
+For this reason, when reading the presence of a ✖ in a column, it's also necessary to consider whether the capability couldn't be achieved by writing a script or program that uses the API.

 * _**Name**:_ The most common name for the software.

 * _**Open source?**:_ The open source license for the software, if it is open source; if it is not open source, then this column will have a cross in it; and if it is some kind of mix (such as a for-pay service that uses an open-source tool at its core), then it will have the symbol &frac12;.